-This list of Princess Cruise tips needed to be written.
+This list of Princess Cruise tips and tricks needed to be written.
 After two weeks on board the Island Princess, we were still discovering things that made our lives better.
 These tips for cruising are not mysterious secrets of cruise ships, nor are they true cruise ship hacks.
-But rather they are things we probably should have known from the beginning.
-And, we were not alone.
-We frequently heard “I should have known that before today.”
-Therefore, we set out on a mission and asked officers, crew, and other passengers for their best Princess Cruise tips and tricks.
+But rather they are things we probably should have known from the beginning had we read every word of the daily newsletter left in our cabin.
+And, we were not alone so we set out on a mission and asked officers, crew, and other passengers for their best Princess Cruise tips and tricks.

-While many of these tips may feel like Prince Cruise secrets, in fact, all of this information is readily available on board a Princess Cruise.
+While many of these tips may feel like Prince Cruise ship secrets exposed, in fact, all of this information is readily available onboard a Princess Cruise.
+This is a useful list of cruise tips for beginners and experienced cruisers.

 Tips for Cruising: Things to Do Before You Leave Home